ddnet/zcatch/readme.txt

 This software called "zCatch/TeeVi" is a modification of "zCatch" which is a modification of "Teeworlds".
+DDNet version, with global ranking.
+Made by Savander and Deen.
+Teewebs.net supported (by Eeeee).

 See license.txt.

 #############################################################################